wxyz-abcd/node-haxball/README.md

       - onAfterPlayerLeave(playerObj, reason, isBanned, byId, customData): player(playerObj) has left the room, or was \[kicked or banned\](isBanned) by player(byId) with reason(reason).
       - customData = onBeforeSetDiscProperties(id, type, data1, data2): \[type=0: disc, type=1: player\](id)'s properties was set to (data1, data2). may only be triggered by host.
       - onAfterSetDiscProperties(id, type, data1, data2, customData): \[type=0: disc, type=1: player\](id)'s properties was set to (data1, data2). may only be triggered by host.
+      - customData = onBeforeTeamColorsChange(teamId, value, byId): team(teamId)'s colors were changed to (value) by player(byId).
+      - onAfterTeamColorsChange(teamId, value, byId, customData): team(teamId)'s colors were changed to (value) by player(byId).
       - customData = onBeforeKickRateLimitChange(min, rate, burst, byId): room's kick rate limit was set to (min, rate, burst) by player(byId).
       - onAfterKickRateLimitChange(min, rate, burst, byId, customData): room's kick rate limit was set to (min, rate, burst) by player(byId).
       - customData = onBeforeGameStart(byId): game was started by player(byId).
       - onAfterGameStart(byId, customData): game was started by player(byId).
+      - customData = onBeforeKickOff(): game kicked off. triggered individually.
+      - onAfterKickOff(customData): game kicked off. triggered individually.
+      - customData = onBeforeLocalFrame(localFrameNo): new game frame was received. triggered individually.
+      - onAfterLocalFrame(localFrameNo, customData): new game frame was received. triggered individually.
       - customData = onBeforeGameStop(byId): game was stopped by player(byId).
       - onAfterGameStop(byId, customData): game was stopped by player(byId).
       - customData = onBeforePingData(array): ping values for all players was received. may only be triggered by host.
       - onAfterPingData(array, customData): ping values for all players was received. may only be triggered by host.
-      - customData = onBeforeExtrapolationChange(value): extrapolation was set to (value).
+      - customData = onBeforeExtrapolationChange(value): extrapolation was set to (value). triggered individually.
-      - onAfterExtrapolationChange(value, customData): extrapolation was set to (value).
+      - onAfterExtrapolationChange(value, customData): extrapolation was set to (value). triggered individually.
-      - customData = onBeforeHandicapChange(value): handicap was set to (value).
+      - customData = onBeforeHandicapChange(value): handicap was set to (value). triggered individually.
-      - onAfterHandicapChange(value, customData): handicap was set to (value).
+      - onAfterHandicapChange(value, customData): handicap was set to (value). triggered individually.
       - customData = onBeforeBansClear(): all bans were cleared. host-only.
       - onAfterBansClear(customData): all bans were cleared. host-only.
       - customData = onBeforeRoomRecaptchaModeChange(on): room's recaptcha mode was set to (on). host-only.
       - onAfterRoomRecaptchaModeChange(on, customData): room's recaptcha mode was set to (on). host-only.
+      - customData = onBeforeRoomRecordingChange(value): recording started(value=true) or stopped(value is arraybuffer). triggered individually.
+      - onAfterRoomRecordingChange(value, customData): recording started(value=true) or stopped(value is arraybuffer). triggered individually.
       - customData = onBeforeRoomPropertiesChange(props): room's properties(props) were changed. host-only.
       - onAfterRoomPropertiesChange(props, customData): room's properties(props) were changed. host-only.
-      - customData = onBeforeCollisionDiscVsDisc(discId1, discPlayerId1, discId2, discPlayerId2): a collision happened between disc(discId1, playerId1) and disc(discId2, playerId2).
+      - customData = onBeforeCollisionDiscVsDisc(discId1, discPlayerId1, discId2, discPlayerId2): a collision happened between disc(discId1, playerId1) and disc(discId2, playerId2). triggered individually.
-      - onAfterCollisionDiscVsDisc(discId1, discPlayerId1, discId2, discPlayerId2, customData): a collision happened between disc(discId1, playerId1) and disc(discId2, playerId2).
+      - onAfterCollisionDiscVsDisc(discId1, discPlayerId1, discId2, discPlayerId2, customData): a collision happened between disc(discId1, playerId1) and disc(discId2, playerId2). triggered individually.
-      - customData = onBeforeCollisionDiscVsSegment(discId, discPlayerId, segmentId): a collision happened between disc(discId, discPlayerId) and segment(segmentId).
+      - customData = onBeforeCollisionDiscVsSegment(discId, discPlayerId, segmentId): a collision happened between disc(discId, discPlayerId) and segment(segmentId). triggered individually.
-      - onAfterCollisionDiscVsSegment(discId, discPlayerId, segmentId, customData): a collision happened between disc(discId, discPlayerId) and segment(segmentId).
+      - onAfterCollisionDiscVsSegment(discId, discPlayerId, segmentId, customData): a collision happened between disc(discId, discPlayerId) and segment(segmentId). triggered individually.
-      - customData = onBeforeCollisionDiscVsPlane(discId, discPlayerId, planeId): a collision happened between disc(discId, discPlayerId) and plane(planeId).
+      - customData = onBeforeCollisionDiscVsPlane(discId, discPlayerId, planeId): a collision happened between disc(discId, discPlayerId) and plane(planeId). triggered individually.
-      - onAfterCollisionDiscVsPlane(discId, discPlayerId, planeId, customData): a collision happened between disc(discId, discPlayerId) and plane(planeId).
+      - onAfterCollisionDiscVsPlane(discId, discPlayerId, planeId, customData): a collision happened between disc(discId, discPlayerId) and plane(planeId). triggered individually.
       - customData = onBeforeCustomEvent(type, data, byId): a custom event(type, data) was triggered by player(byId). custom-(host,client)s-only.
       - onAfterCustomEvent(type, data, byId, customData): a custom event(type, data) was triggered by player(byId). custom-(host,client)s-only.
-    - onPluginActiveChange(plugin): a plugin was activated/deactivated.
+    - onPluginActiveChange(plugin): a plugin was activated/deactivated. triggered individually.

 - Plugin: A class that defines a plugin.
 Any plugin should be based on this class.